 Dabur Research Foundation (DRF), set up in 1979 as an independent research organisation, spearheads the R&D activity of the Company.

 DRF is well equipped with the most modern research facilities and more than 125 highly qualified scientists from diverse fields like Ayurvedic doctors, chemists and phytochemists, botanists, agronomists, clinical pharmacologists, microbiologists, food technologists, bio-technologists, oil technologists, oncologists, and so on.
-We have been involved in developing products for consumer applications as well as highly specialised areas of genomics, proteomics and bio-informatics.
-Through the ceaseless quest of our scientists in frontier areas, Dabur has been able to mark a presence even in critical aspects of health care like cancer therapy.
+Dabur has been involved in developing products for consumer applications as well as highly specialised areas of genomics, proteomics and bio-informatics.